HippoCampusRobotics/fav_docs/installation/ide_setup.rst

 IDE Setup
 #########

+.. todo:: Update this for ROS2!
+This is outdated.

 For this class we recommend Visual Studio Code.
 Of course, you can use any IDE you like and that works for you.

 Installation